rday45/flask-web-server/README.md

 }
 ```

-if no character is found, the reponse should look like this:
+If no character is found, the reponse should look like this:

 ```JSON
 {
 	"error": "Character with the id 80 not found"
 }
 ```
-if the character does not belong to the user, the response should look like this:
+If the character does not belong to the user, the response should look like this:

 ```JSON
 {